Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Conclusion

 \section{Conclusion}

 This paper has proposed and assessed a computationally tractable method based on closed-form expressions allowing us to near-optimally approximate portfolio weights in imperfect environments that populate finite-horizon investors with non-trivial preferences.
-The procedure evades the unexceptional absence of analytical formulae in such circumstances by projecting the optimal closed-form portfolio composition in an artificial market onto the admissible region whilst confining the shadow prices to some suitable parametric family.
+The procedure evades the unexceptional absence of analytical formulae in such circumstances by projecting the optimal closed-form portfolio composition in an artificial market onto the admissible region while confining the shadow prices to a suitable parametric family.
 As a consequence, the technique obtains explicit identities for the investments decisions that mimic the truly optimal rules up to the shadow prices.

 Optimality gaps unique to this method emerge as a result of convex duality and serve as concise evaluators of the technique's accuracy.
 We have accordingly tested the method in a model that accommodates unspanned inflation risk and occupies an agent with ratio dual CRRA preferences.
 Insignificant gaps and annual welfare losses varying between $1$ and $5$ basis points for different investors suggest precision of the method, cf. section \ref{sec4}.
-The general mechanism, cf. sections \ref{sec3} and \ref{sec4}, is notwithstanding the studied illustration applicable under investment constraints to a more far-reaching class of models that admittedly encompass non-Markovian dynamics and state-dependent preferences.
+In spite of this simplified illustration, the general mechanism, cf. sections \ref{sec3} and \ref{sec4}, is applicable under investment constraints to a far-reaching class of market models that admittedly encompass non-Markovian dynamics and state-dependent preferences.

 \begin{appendices}